Common Sense, Christian, Conservative

 A: Some school districts have chosen to go to a 4 day work week and we will see if it improves their standard test scores etc… It is the right of a local school district to choose to use their money the way they would like to.
 They chose to go to a 4 day work week as a way of saving money and because they thought it would be beneficial.
+Some went to a 4 day school week to help with teacher retention.
 Some districts are really happy about their 4 day work week we will see if it affects their standardized test scores.

 (8) Charter Schools take tax funding away from our public school system and makes it hard to keep those public school doors open.
 They also have very little oversight or regulations which can damage a students ability to preform at his or her highest.
 Since you might represent a rural district, do you support Charter Schools in our rural communities?

 A: Charter schools are public schools and are funded with taxpayer money like all other public schools.
 No one is suggesting Charter school schools for rural school districts.
 How would that work?
 My question is this: Do students living in a St. Louis or Kansas City deserve a quality public education like all other student in the state of Missouri?
 Answer: Yes.
 Is Charter schools a possible answer for some of those students?
 Maybe

 (9) Do you favor that ANY establishment of a Charter School should be voted on by the people in that school district?

 A: Yes, I believe that is the position of most supporters of Charter schools as well.
 It is also the position of the MSTA (the Missouri State Teachers Association).